 Step 1: Drive to the gym, turn around, and go home.

 BONUS TIP: You don’t need to do these every day.
-If your goals only require you go 3 times a week, you can start with one day a week and work up from there.
+If your goals only require you go to the gym 3 times a week, you can start with one day a week and work up from there.

 Step 2: Sit in the parking lot for 20 minutes.